nesarashree/dendritic-spine-annotater/README.md

     <img src="miscel/screenshot.jpg" alt="Dendritic Spine Annotator Screenshot" width="800"/>
   </a>
 </p>

-This tool is a Python desktop application (VS Code) for analyzing dendritic spines across multiple microscopy images, allowing neuroscience researchers to efficiently annotate, count, and track dendritic spine lengths by drawing bounding boxes across a series of TIF images.
-The program automatically calculates diagonal measurements in both pixels and microns, tracks the same spine across multiple timepoints, and exports all data to CSV format for analysis.

 **UPDATE:** Added functionality to save annotations (in JSON format), load them on top of the images when starting a new session, and access/edit previous spines via dropdown selection.